 For the 2024 California Integrated Report, the San Francisco Bay, Los Angeles, and Santa Ana Regional Water Boards are “on-cycle” for assessment.
 All readily available data and information for these Regional Water Boards received prior to the data solicitation cut-off date of October 16, 2020 were considered.
 In addition, readily available data and information for several waterbodies within the Central Coast and San Diego Regional Water Board regions were considered as “off-cycle” assessments.
 Finally, all readily available data and information from waterbodies within the Sacramento River sub-area of the Central Valley Regional Water Board were considered for “off-cycle” assessments.
 The Sacramento River sub-area is defined as the Sacramento River watershed and includes the mainstem of the Sacramento River above the legal boundary of the Sacramento-San Joaquin Delta and all surface waters tributary to the mainstem.

 The State Water Board is administering the listing process for all “on-cycle” and “off-cycle” regions, consistent with section 6.2 of the Listing Policy.
-The State Water Board will receive oral comments on waterbodies proposed for addition or deletion from the 303(d) list at a public hearing.
-The State Water Board will respond to timely written and oral comments and, if needed, will distribute a revised staff report prior to the meeting during which the State Water Board will consider adopting the proposed 303(d) list.
+The State Water Board received oral comments on waterbodies proposed for addition or deletion from the 303(d) list at a public hearing.
+The State Water Board responded to timely written and oral comments and distributed a Proposed Final Staff Report and Response to Comments prior to the meeting during which the State Water Board will consider adopting the proposed 303(d) list.

 Table 4-1 below summarizes new waterbody-pollutant combination listings and delistings for the 2024 California Integrated Report.
 A summary of the recommended new listings and delistings, in comparison to the 2020-2022 California Integrated Report is presented in Table 11-1.
-Additionally, Appendix D: Visualization Tool for the 2024 California Integrated Report is a web mapping application developed to graphically display waterbodies assessed in the 2024 California Integrated Report.
+Additionally, Appendix D: Map and Visualization Tool for the 2024 California Integrated Report is a web mapping application developed to graphically display waterbodies assessed in the 2024 California Integrated Report.
 Layers used in the mapping application can be downloaded as shapefiles.

 Table 4-1: Number of New Waterbody-Pollutant Combination 303(d) Listings and Delistings